jfmengels/blog/content/blog/announcing-elm-lint/index.md

 Unlike most linters, elm-lint comes with [no rules included](https://github.com/jfmengels/elm-lint/blob/master/documentation/design/no-built-in-rules.md).
 That is because I do not want to suggest that some linting rules are best practices, and I wish for users to decide what is best for them.

 Coming with 0 linting rules doesn't mean that you need to write them all yourself.
-Instead, you can find some in the Elm packages.
+Instead, you can find some in the Elm packages, and a good way to find them is by [using `elm-search` and searching for `Lint.Rule.Rule`](https://klaftertief.github.io/elm-search/?q=Lint.Rule.Rule).
 I have published a few ones already: [jfmengels/lint-unused](https://package.elm-lang.org/packages/jfmengels/lint-unused/latest/) to find dead code and remove it, and [jfmengels/lint-debug](https://package.elm-lang.org/packages/jfmengels/lint-debug/latest/) to find occurrences of `Debug` code.

 ## What are the differences with elm-analyse?